 Welcome to the Universalities in Biology Group website.
 We are based in the Department of Bioengineering at Imperial College London.
 We employ tools of statistical mechanics, soft condensed matter physics, applied mathematics, and computation methods to study universal behaviour in biological systems.
 Specific examples include protein amyloid self-assembly, cytoplasmic pattern formation, tissue homeostasis, and collective behaviour in living organisms.
 Our work is typically performed in close collaboration with experimental biologists.

-mechanics and beyond' held at Imperial College London
+interactions in fluid mechanics and beyond' held at